mark-watson/hy-lisp-python/README.md

 =>
 ```

-A new version of my Hy book will be released Friday May 26, 2023.
+A new version of my Hy book  rseleased Thusrday May 25, 2023.

 You can purchase the book at [leanpub](https://leanpub.com/hy-lisp-python) or read the book online for free.
 I offer free updates to new editions to all of my books purchased on leanpub.